kswanberg/kswanberg.github.io/_pages/data_access.md

   nav: "data"
 ---

-<sup>1</sup>HMRS-VERI data sets are indexed by MRSHub and can be browsed here.
+<sup>1</sup>HMRS-VERI data sets are indexed by [MRSHub](https://mrshub.org/) and can be browsed through our <sup>1</sup>HMRS-VERIs-specific data index [here](https://mrshub.org/datasets/).

+Before using a <sup>1</sup>HMRS-VERI data set, it is important to read both the license and credit data associated with the submission's entry in the <sup>1</sup>HMRS-VERI data index on MRSHub and be sure to acknowledge the authors according to their request therein in any resultant presentations, abstracts, manuscripts, or other products using the data.

+Additionally, <sup>1</sup>HMRS-VERI should be cited as follows: